Hadis-mrd/cause-conditioned-mtl-mrc/README.md

 ## Overview

-The `Answerable_Suggestion_Model` repository contains implementations and evaluations of various BART-based multitask learning (MTL) models for AthenaGuard.
+The `Answerable_Suggestion_Model` repository contains implementations and evaluations of various BART-based multitask learning (MTL) models for Answerable Suggestions based on unanswerable questions based on plausible answers.
 This project aims to improve the generation of answerable questions and the classification of text.
 The models are tested with different hyperparameters and datasets to enhance performance.

 ## Tasks and Models

 ### Tasks Overview

-- **Task 20 & Task 21 Baselines:** These serve as reference points for evaluating model performance.
-The score to beat is 2103.
+- **Task 21 Baseline:** These serve as reference points for evaluating model performance.
+The score to beat is 2109.
-- **Task 22:** Builds upon previous models with various configurations to enhance results.
-Focuses on dropout rates, loss weights, and dataset balancing.
+- **Task 22:** 2 MTL models were made for this task, one with a single classifier, having a score of 2321, and one with 2 classifiers, with a score of 2581.

 ### Model Configurations